 Author, poet, and essayist Gertrude Stein (1874-1946) was a contemporary of several major writers, like F. Scott Fitzgerald and Ernest Hemingway.
 She was known for counter-culture ideas and creative verse.
 Among her best known works is a collection of writings entitled Tender Buttons.
 Read more about her here: https://www.britannica.com/biography/Gertrude-Stein.

 The Oakland population has grown exponentially from its size during Stein’s youth, when it was close to 10,000.
 Check out today’s Oakland here: https://www.frommers.com/trip-ideas/road-trip.

 The writer’s famous quotation about her hometown, “There is no there there,” is often misinterpreted.
 It has more to do with the expression “you can’t go home again” than a general criticism of Oakland, California.

 We did not find much of a “there” left of Stein in Oakland, other than the colorful sculpture tribute entitled “There,” in recognition of her quote.

 See an example of Gertrude Stein’s writing at https://www.poetryfoundation.org/poems/51214/a-substance-in-a-cushion.

 More Places to Visit

-Visit our state pages in Alabama, California, Florida, Idaho, Illinois, Michigan, Minnesota, New Jersey, and South Carolina for information about places connected to F. Scott Fitzgerald and Ernest Hemingway.
+Visit our state pages in Alabama, California, Florida, Idaho, Illinois, Michigan, Minnesota, New Jersey, and South Carolina for information about numerous places that are open to the public and are connected to F. Scott Fitzgerald and Ernest Hemingway.

-This is the sixth stop on our Northern California Auhor Adventures Trail!
+This outdoor shopping mall is the sixth stop on our Northern California Auhor Adventures Trail.